 This guide will help you navigate the online loan market and identify a loan scam from a mile away.

-Can You Spot a Loan Scam?
+Can You Spot Loan Scams In Canada?

-You need to ask yourself: “is this deal too good to be true?”
+You need to ask yourself: “Is this deal too good to be true?”

 One of the most common loans scams and one that should be a huge red flag for you is when a lender asks for one or more payments upfront.
 This means that they want you to give them payment for a loan that you haven’t received yet.
-Typically what happens is that you’ll send them an agreed upon amount (could be as little as $40 or as much as $1,000) and then you’ll never hear from them again, never get the loan you needed and never get the upfront payment back.
+Typically what happens is that you’ll send them an agreed-upon amount (could be as little as $40 or as much as $1,000) and then you’ll never hear from them again, never get the loan you needed and never get the upfront payment back.

 In case you are ever in a situation where a lender is asking for an upfront payment, here are a few common excuses they might give you for why they need the payment before you even get your loan:

 - For loan insurance to cover the loan amount

 - Because you need to make your first payment to verify all your information and personal details

 - We need your first payment to pay someone to set up your loan and make sure everything is in order so you can get your loan on time.